10 Tips To Prevent Flood Damage In Your Home

 Diverting water from your home naturally with landscaping such as sloping hills and strategically placed shrubbery — can help to keep your basement dry.

-Even the most prepared homeowner might not win against Mother Nature in the event of a flood.
+Water involving overland flooding is Saskatchewan’s leading cause of property damage and loss.
+To learn more about the impact water has on you, check out FloodSafe Saskatchewan to learn more.
+The most prepared homeowner might not win against Mother Nature in a flood.
 So remember to keep irreplaceable family heirlooms and important documents high and dry — and out of the basement.
-Want to connect with an advisor to discuss the best options to keep you and your family afloat?
+Interested in a quote for Sewer backup coverage or Overland water?

 Want to help your neighbours protect their homes from water damage, too?
 Share these tips!